kopanicakova/kopanicakova.github.io/_pages/about.md

 <div style="text-align: justify"> Before moving to Toulouse, I spent two years at <span style="color:rgb(199, 21, 133, 0.75)"> Brown University</span> in the Division of Applied Mathematics, working in the CRUNCH group led by Prof. George Karniadakis.
 My research was centered around the "Multilevel Training of DeepONets - Multiscale and Multiphysics Applications" project, supported by a Swiss (SNF) Postdoc-Mobility grant.
 Prior to my time at Brown, I was a Postdoctoral Researcher at the <span style="color:rgb(199, 21, 133, 0.75)">Università della Svizzera italiana</span>, where I also earned a Ph.D. in Computational Science under the supervision of Prof. Rolf Krause. </div> <hr>

-<div style="text-align: justify">My research interests involve topics on the interface of scientific machine learning, numerical modeling, nonlinear optimization, engineering, and high-performance computing. </div>
+<div style="text-align: justify">My research interests involve topics on the interface of numerical modeling, scientific machine learning, nonlinear optimization, high-performance computing, and engineering. </div>